07 March, 2024

-Now in its sixth year, the IWC Young Writer Delegates Programme gives young writers an opportunity to immerse themselves in a literature festival and to contribute to it as active participants.
+Now in its seventh year, the Irish Writers Centre Young Writer Delegates Programme gives young writers an opportunity to immerse themselves in a literature festival and to contribute to it as active participants.
 You can keep up with the Young Writer Delegates on their Instagram page, and through the Irish Writers Centre and Cúirt social media channels.
 The full Cúirt International Festival of Literature is now also available to view over on the festival website.

 Meet the delegates: